arestivo/slides/markdown/javascript.md

 }

 function transferComplete(event) {
-  alert("The transfer is complete.")
+  console.log("The transfer is complete.")
 }

 function transferFailed(event) {
-  alert("An error occurred while transferring the file.")
+  console.log("An error occurred while transferring the file.")
 }

 function transferCanceled(event) {
-  alert("The transfer has been canceled by the user.")
+  console.log("The transfer has been canceled by the user.")
 }
 ```
 ]